charmplusplus/charm/doc/debugger/manual.rst

 Charm Debugging Related Options
 -------------------------------

-When using the charm debugger to launch your application, it will automatically set these to defaults appropriate for most situations.
+When using the Charm debugger to launch your application, it will automatically set these to defaults appropriate for most situations.

 ``+cpd``